captain-david-jacobson

 Would you care to experience that unsurpassed sense of accomplishment, derived from executing consistently beautiful landings, more often?

-For starters, Download the FREE Jacobson Flare LITE, our no fuss/no frills introduction.
+For starters, Download the FREE Jacobson Flare LITE pdf , our no fuss/no frills introduction.
 Here we demonstrate, step by step, the application of the Jacobson Flare on a typical grass airstrip at Porepunkah, YPOK.

 We invite you to browse the consistently positive comments on our Testimonials page.
 Many pilots, of all levels of experience, have downloaded our Apps.
 Read about their own experiences with the Jacobson Flare technique and the App.

-Then download the COMPLETE Jacobson Flare app – for iOS.
+Then download the complete Jacobson Flare ESSENTIAL App – for iOS.
 You’re already possibly paying $300+/hour to hire an aeroplane: You’ll recover the cost of the app, in just ONE LESS-NEEDED CIRCUIT.
 Moreover, you’ll have an invaluable reference tool, throughout your entire life in aviation.

-Download the COMPLETE Jacobson Flare App for iOS devices now.
+Download the Jacobson Flare ESSENTIAL App for iOS devices now.

 We invite you, also, to review our new, FREE companion app,